Related Documents & Links

 An Education Special Purpose Local Option Sales Tax (E-SPLOST) is a one-cent sales tax that lasts a maximum of five years or until the established cap is reached.
 Legislation enacted in 1985 allows school districts the option to ask voters for the ability to levy and collect a one percent sales tax to help fund school improvements.
 It can be used to pay for capital projects or to retire debt, but cannot be used to pay government operating expenses, such as salaries.

-Houston County Commissioners
+- Houston County Board of Commissioners

-Houston County Retired Educators Association
+- Houston County Retired Educators Association

 - Perry Area Chamber of Commerce

 - Robins Regional Chamber of Commerce